 - Few advanced fitness features or insights

-- Slow, but useful voice assistant support
+- On-device phone call and voice assistant support

 If you’re looking for more recommendations, find our list of honorable mentions below.